Emilio Aguinaldo: 1935 Philippine presidential election

 In 1935, the Philippines became a commonwealth, and presidential elections were held as part of a ten-year transition to complete independence.
 Aguinaldo returned to public life and ran for the presidency as the candidate of the National Socialist Party (no relation to the German Nazi Party) against the highly popular Nacionalista Party candidate Manuel L. Quezon and Republican Party candidate Gregorio Aglipay.
 However, Aguinaldo's capture by the Americans in 1901 as well as his allegations in the deaths of Bonifacio and Luna had since made him an unpopular figure among the Filipino people, and he lost to Quezon in a landslide, gaining only 17.5% of the popular vote.

 Despite his decisive defeat, however, Aguinaldo refused to accept the results of the election, asserting that it was rigged against him.
 In Cavite, the only province he had won, Aguinaldo's supporters plotted a rally in Manila to disrupt Quezon's inauguration and even assassinate him.
 However, this planned event was never actually carried out.
 Aguinaldo continued to criticize Quezon throughout the latter's presidency, expressing anti-semitic views when opposing Quezon's plan to shelter Jews fleeing from the Holocaust.
 In 1939, Aguinaldo vigorously expressed his antisemitism by echoing bigoted notions that Jewish people were "dangerous" and "selfishly materialistic".

 The two men formally reconciled in 1941, when Quezon moved Flag Day to June 12 to commemorate the proclamation of Philippine independence.

 World War II

 Collaboration with Japan and Second Republic

-On December 8, 1941, the Imperial Japanese Army invaded the Philippines.
-The invasion came ten hours after the attack on Pearl Harbor that had brought the United States into World War II.
-Aguinaldo, a longtime admirer of the Japanese Empire, sided with them, as he had previously supported groups that demanded the immediate independence of the Philippines, and entrusted that Japan would free the islands from American occupation.
+The Empire of Japan invaded the Philippines on 8 December 1941, ten hours after the attack on Pearl Harbor that had brought the United States into World War II.
+Aguinaldo, a longtime admirer of Japan, sided with them, as he had previously supported groups that demanded the immediate independence of the Philippines, and entrusted that Japan would free the islands from American rule.
 In January 1942, Aguinaldo met with General Masami Maeda at the former's Cavite residence to discuss the creation of a pro-Japanese provisional government.
 On February 1, Aguinaldo delivered a radio address calling upon General Douglas MacArthur and all American and Filipino troops fighting in the Battle of Bataan to surrender to the Japanese army.